Samke007/Optimal-job-interview-scheduling/README.md

 The task is to develop a REST API endpoint that processes POST requests containing two lists: start times and end times of job interviews.
 The goal is to calculate the maximum number of non-overlapping interviews a person can attend, considering that transitioning from one interview to another requires no time if the next interview starts exactly at or after the previous one ends.

+## Project Setup:
+The project is structured using Django's framework, with a separate app (interview_scheduling) containing the views for the API endpoint.

+## API Endpoint (views.py):
+- The main functionality is implemented in the calculate_max_interviews view.
+- This view is also decorated with @api_view(['POST']) to define it as a view that supports POST requests.
+While this may not be strictly necessary in Django, it's often used in Django REST Framework to define API views explicitly.
+- The view expects a POST request with JSON data containing lists of start times and end times of job interviews.
+- It calculates the maximum number of non-overlapping interviews a person can attend using an efficient algorithm.
+- The algorithm iterates through the sorted interview times, keeping track of the current end time and updating the maximum count of interviews attended.
+- Finally, it returns a JSON response containing the maximum number of interviews a person can attend without any overlap.

 ## Prerequisites
 Install Django: "pip install django"